 Table of Contents

 Formal vs Informal channels of communication

-- Formal communication channels are used for exchanging official company information, such as company strategies, goals, policies, agreements, or feedback.
+Formal communication channels are used for exchanging official company information, such as company strategies, goals, policies, agreements, or feedback.
 Formal communication channels are also used for company-wide communication between employees and their superiors or colleagues, on topics that are strictly related to business.
-For example:

-- Informal communication channels may also be used for exchanging official company messages, but they are also more likely to be used for informal conversations, which are usually not related to business.
-For example:
+Informal communication channels may also be used for exchanging official company messages, but they are also more likely to be used for informal conversations, which are usually not related to business.

 The channels used for formal and informal communication may be regarded as official or unofficial with a company.

 In terms of whether they are prescribed for use in an organization, or not, we also distinguish between official and unofficial channels of communication: